Proactive Use of Customer Surveys Increases Profits

 When surveying, it is important to remember that you are measuring customers’ perceptions and not necessarily reality.
 Customer perceptions are more important than reality.
 This is counterintuitive, but true nonetheless.
 Mark Davis and Janelle Heineke examined customer satisfaction and compared customer perceptions of wait time with actual waiting time in a study published in the International Journal of Service Industry Management.
 They found that a customer’s perception of wait time was more important than actual wait time in determining customer satisfaction.
 In a sense, we are each living in our own reality.
 A span of time that seems like a fleeting moment to one person feels like an eternity to another.
 Knowing how your customers perceive your services is vital to increasing customer satisfaction and intent to return.

-So we know that customer surveys can pay off in more ways that one.
+So, we know that customer surveys can pay off in more ways than one.
 But how do you proceed?
 First you need to decide whether to design, conduct, and analyze the survey in-house or hire a survey research firm.
 You can easily make this decision by answering the following three questions:

 If you answered “No” to any of these questions, hiring a survey research firm is prudent.
 A survey research firm will have the expertise and tools necessary to conduct scientifically sound research, design the survey, and complete the data collection and analysis in a timely manner.
 We are all familiar with the phrase, “Time equals money.”
 This is certainly true in customer research.
 Timely feedback is crucial to accurately address customer issues.